GET STARTED | Get Your Fair Cash Offer Today

 Tax Implications of Different Home Sale Scenarios in Cleveland

-When you sell your primary residence in Cleveland, Ohio, the tax consequences can differ from when you sell a rental property.
-You may not have to pay taxes on up to $250,000 in capital gains for your primary home if you’re single and $500,000 if you’re married and paying jointly.
+When you sell your primary residence in Cleveland, Ohio, the tax consequences can differ from those when you sell a rental property.
+You may not have to pay taxes on up to $250,000 in capital gains for your primary home if you’re single, and $500,000 if you’re married and paying jointly.
 You can do this if you’ve stayed in the house for at least two of the last five years.

 When selling a rental property, the profits generally face capital gains tax and may be considered ordinary income.
 Additionally, any depreciation recapture when you own the property will be taxed as ordinary income.
 This means the depreciation you previously claimed needs to be paid back upon sale.